TurboGears/tg2/docs/2.0/Controllers.rst

 they are all mapped to the ``RootController.index()`` method.

-If a URL is requested that does not map to a specific method, the ``default()`` method of the controller class is called::
+If a URL is requested and does not map to a specific method, the ``default()`` method of the controller class is called::

     def default(self):